selmavangstein/bluetooth-tracking-ultimate/README.md

 - Acknowledge eric and aaron, and tell people to reach out to eric if they want to work on this

 ## How to use
-Simply run `final-postprocessing-pipeline.py` on your desired output by editing the file names within main, and it will apply the processing steps one piece at a time.
+Simply run `final-postprocessing-pipeline.py` on your desired data by editing the test file names within main, and it will apply the processing steps one piece at a time.

 ## Project Structure